PetroIvaniuk/llms-tools/README.md

 - [Baize](https://github.com/project-baize/baize-chatbot) - an open-source chat model trained with LoRA.
 It uses 100k dialogs generated by letting ChatGPT chat with itself
 - [Chameleon](https://chameleon-llm.github.io/) - a compositional reasoning framework designed to enhance LLMs and overcome their inherent limitations, such as outdated information and lack of precise reasoning

+### Large Visual Language Models (LVLMs)
+- [Eagle Family] - Exploring Model Designs, Data Recipes and Training Strategies for Frontier-Class Multimodal LLMs, by NVIDIA
+- [Qwen-VL](https://github.com/QwenLM/Qwen-VL), [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/), [Qwen2.5-VL](https://qwenlm.github.io/blog/qwen2.5-vl/) - a significant leap from the previous Qwen2-VL: Understand things visually; Being agentic; Understanding long videos and capturing events; Capable of visual localization in different formats; Generating structured outputs
+- [Janus](https://github.com/deepseek-ai/Janus) - Unified Multimodal Understanding and Generation Models, by DeepSeek
+- [Moondream 1.9B](https://moondream.ai/blog/introducing-a-new-moondream-1-9b-and-gpu-support) - a tiny open-source vision AI that brings powerful image understanding to your applications and runs everywhere
+- [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/) - a powerful open VLM inspired by PaLI-3, optimized for image captioning, visual Q&A and other image labeling tasks, by Google
+- [Idefics2](https://huggingface.co/blog/idefics2) - it can answer questions about images, describe visual content, create stories grounded in multiple images, extract information from documents, and perform basic arithmetic operations
+- [Grok-1.5 Vision](https://x.ai/blog/grok-1.5v) - can process a wide variety of visual information, including documents, diagrams, charts, screenshots, and photographs, by xAI
+- [CogVLM & CogAgent](https://github.com/THUDM/CogVLM) - an 18 billion parameter visual language model specializing in GUI understanding and navigation; supports high-resolution inputs (1120x1120) and shows abilities in tasks such as visual Q&A, visual grounding, and GUI Agent
+- [AnyText](https://github.com/tyxsspa/AnyText) - Multilingual Visual Text Generation And Editing
+- [AnomalyGPT](https://github.com/CASIA-IVA-Lab/AnomalyGPT) - the LVLM based Industrial Anomaly Detection (IAD) method that can detect anomalies in industrial images without the need for manually specified thresholds
+- [IDEFICS](https://huggingface.co/blog/idefics) - an open-access VLM based on Flamingo.
+The model accepts arbitrary sequences of image and text inputs and produces text outputs, aiming to bring transparency to AI systems and serve as a foundation for open research in multimodal AI systems
+- [Prismer](https://shikun.io/projects/prismer) - a data- and parameter-efficient VLM that leverages an ensemble of diverse, pre-trained domain experts
+- [MiniGPT-4](https://minigpt-4.github.io/) - upload an image, and then use chat to identify what's in the picture and learn more about it
+- [MultiModal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - a vision and language model for multi-round dialogue with humans; the model is fine-tuned from OpenFlamingo, with LoRA added in the cross-attention and self-attention parts of the language model
+- [MoE-LLaVA](https://github.com/PKU-YuanGroup/MoE-LLaVA) - Mixture-of-Experts for Large Vision-Language Models
+- [LLaVA](https://llava-vl.github.io/) - a novel end-to-end trained large multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding
+- [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

 ### Watermarks
 - [SynthID](https://deepmind.google/technologies/synthid/), [SynthID Text](https://huggingface.co/blog/synthid-text) - watermarks and identifies AI-generated content by embedding digital watermarks directly into AI-generated images, audio, text or video, by Google DeepMind and Hugging Face
 - [Stable Signature](https://ai.meta.com/blog/stable-signature-watermarking-generative-ai/) - a new method for watermarking images, by MetaAI